Johnny Mullagh: Cricketing career

-Mullagh played 47 matches on the 1868 England tour, scoring 1698 runs at an average of around 20, on pitches that were often treacherous.
+Mullagh played 47 matches on the 1868 England tour, when none of the matches were first-class, scoring 1698 runs at an average of around 20, on pitches that were often treacherous.
 He also bowled 1877 overs, 831 of which were maidens, and took 245 wickets at 10 apiece.
 If that wasn't enough, he would occasionally don wicket-keeping gloves, achieving four stumpings.

 There was general discrimination against Indigenous peoples in Nineteenth-century Australia.
 Many of those chosen to tour England faced obscure futures and early deaths once the venture had concluded.
 One player, "King Cole", died on the trip and, of those who returned, seven spent time on a reserve, two vanished, and the fate of two others is not clear from the surviving records.

 Historian D. J. Mulvaney said of Mullagh, "Few contemporary cricketers better merited the title of all-rounder".
 Mullagh's performances were impressive enough for him to join the Melbourne Cricket Club (MCC) as a professional for part of the 1869–70 season.
 His appointment was terminated shortly afterwards, reportedly because of a severe illness when he was on the verge of inter-colonial selection.

 In 1870, Mullagh first played in a match for the Western District, appearing for Apsley against Harrow, but for the rest of his career he played mostly for Harrow.
 He liked to play an unorthodox shot similar to the 21st-century ramp shot: "Dropping on one knee to a fast rising ball, he would hold his bat over his shoulder and parallel to the ground.
 The ball would touch the blade, and shoot high over the wicket-keeper's head to the boundary."

 Mullagh was both an independent person and a passionate advocate of Indigenous rights, refusing to dwell on state-controlled reserves.
 His political stance was revealed during a game at Apsley, when, as the players went to lunch, a white participant asked, "What about the nigger?"
 The captain replied, "Let him have his dinner in the kitchen".
 Mullagh refused to eat in the kitchen, and sat outside the hotel in protest.

 Mullagh never appeared in an inter-colonial cricket match, although he did represent Victoria against a touring England side in 1879, top scoring with 36 in the second innings.
 He was then 38 years old and, instead of going in first-wicket-down as he did for his club, batted at nine and 10.

 Maintaining his independence and dignity to the end, Mullagh spent his last days living in a rabbitter's shack.
 He continued to play cricket until a few months before his death at Pine Hills Station in 1891, one day after his 50th birthday.
 The Hamilton Spectator described him in his obituary as "the [W.G.]
 Grace of aboriginal cricketers", while another writer referred to Mullagh as "Victoria's premier batsman".